miso-lims/miso-lims/docs/user_manual/boxes.md

 {% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Exporting Box Information" %}

 Go to the Edit Box page by clicking on the box name in the Boxes list page.
-The Contents section header has an Options menu on the far right of the header; hover over it to reveal the menu, and click "Export Box to Excel".
+The Contents section heading has an Options menu on the far right of the heading; hover over it to reveal the menu, and click "Export Box to Excel".
 The Excel spreadsheet containing information about the box contents and their positions will be downloaded.

 {% include userman-toplink.md %}